 What Lies Beneath?
 Probing Buried Interfaces in Working Batteries

-This project, led by the University of Manchester with Diamond Light Source and contributions from eight other partners, will develop a novel platform that enables the exploration of changes at interfaces deep within a battery while it is charging and discharging.
+This project, led by the University of Oxford with the University of Manchester and Diamond Light Source and contributions from eight other partners, is developing a novel platform that enables the exploration of changes at interfaces deep within a battery while it is charging and discharging.
 It will also develop a technique to preserve surfaces after a battery has been disassembled for further research.

 Technique development will take advantage of newly available experimental capabilities at Diamond Light Source and the Henry Royce Institute.
 For the first time researchers will be able to examine the same battery sample using three key interface-sensitive characterisation techniques, allowing direct correlation of the complementary information they provide.